 “In a saturated marketplace, the answer to standing out is to promote.
 Although there are many ways dermatologists can market themselves, one of the most effective methods has proven to be public relations.”

-Today, there are an estimated 9,600 dermatologists and 7,800 dermatology practices in The U.S, according to IMS Health.
+According to IMS Health there are an estimated 9,600 dermatologists and 7,800 dermatology practices in The U.S..
 34% of industry establishments are solo practices, and 48% of industry practices include three or more physicians.
 An increasing number of med school students want to enter the field because elective medicine is so lucrative.
 What do all of these statistics mean for dermatologists?
 More competition!
-In a saturated marketplace, the answer to standing out is to promote.
-Although there are many ways, dermatologists can market themselves, one of the most effective methods has proven to be public relations.
+In a saturated marketplace of medical practice, the answer to standing out is to promote.
+Although there are many ways, dermatologists can market themselves either for patient acquisition or patient retention, one of the most effective methods in a marketing plan has proven to be public relations.
 Once you have made a choice to engage a public relations firm, how does a practice go about choosing an appropriate firm?
 Katherine Rothman is the CEO of KMR Communications, a medical and beauty PR firm established in 1998.
-The firm has likely represented more dermatologists and elective medicine physicians than any other PR firm in the country.
+The firm has likely represented more dermatologists and elective medicine physicians than any other PR firm or healthcare marketing agency in the country.
 Here, Ms. Rothman provides tips for dermatologists and aesthetic physicians on how to find the ideal PR firm.request a consultation

 1) Look for a PR firm that specializes in medical-health PR.

-This is crucial.
+This is crucial to usher in new patients.
 Just as one would not visit a dermatologist for a kidney issue, PR firms have specialties as well.
-A PR firm that is effective for a Vodka company or a tech product is not the same PR firm that should handle a dermatologist.
-The PR firm must be familiar with your sub-specialty so that you don’t have to take your time explaining procedures and the technical aspects to them.
+A PR firm effective for a Vodka company or a tech product is not the same PR firm that should handle a dermatologist or dermatological drugs.
+The PR firm must be familiar with dermatological conditions or your sub-specialty, such as cosmetic dermatology, so that you don’t have to take your time explaining procedures and the technical aspects to them.
 Also, editors and bloggers have different “beats.” they cover.
-A dermatologist needs a firm with solid connections within the beauty and health sectors of the media.
+A dermatologist or a dermatology clinic needs the strategy of a PR firm that has solid connections within the beauty and health sectors of the media.

 2) Look for a boutique PR firm

-As an individual dermatologist or even a group practice, you will not be able to afford the same PR fee as a Fortune 500 company.
+As an individual dermatologist or even a group practice in a dermatology clinic, you will not be able to afford the same PR fee as a Fortune 500 company.

 You do not want to be the lowest paying client on a firm’s roster.
 While that may benefit your budget, it often means your account will be the proverbial “small fish in a big pond.”
-It is likely that your practice will be handled by junior level staff, and that the CEO/upper management will have little vested interest in your long-term success once the ink is dry on the contract.
+It will not draw in as many potential clients to your clinic as you’ve hoped for.
+It is likely that your practice will be handled by junior level staff, and that the CEO/upper management will have little vested interest in your long-term medical marketing success once the ink is dry on the contract.
 Go with a boutique firm where you can be sure that the CEO and senior staff will be the point people on your account.

 We all know the saying, “talk is cheap.”
-If you are doing an introductory call or an in-person meeting to vet a PR firm, you should certainly be able to gauge a firm’s knowledge of dermatology, strategic thinking, and what their approach would be to your campaign.
-You should also ask them to describe the success they have had for other dermatologists.
-However, most publicists are also good salespeople.
+Suppose you are doing an introductory call or an in-person meeting to vet a PR firm.
+In that case, you should certainly be able to gauge a firm’s knowledge of dermatology, strategic thinking in content marketing, and what their approach would be to your campaign and target audience.
+It would help if you also asked them to describe the success of a marketing strategy they have had for other dermatologists.
+However, most publicists are also good salespeople in the dermatology market.
 Even if you are impressed with what they say, you are entitled to, and should request the following: Examples of recent media coverage for other dermatology clients, case studies, a written proposal/outline based on the goals you have conveyed, and examples of weekly or monthly status reports they have provided to other dermatology clients.
-Once you are clear that you wish to proceed with a PR firm, ask for two references from dermatologists whom they have represented, or other physicians.
+Once you are clear that you wish to proceed with a PR firm, ask for two references from dermatologists whom they have represented, or other medical practice physicians.

 4) Beware of conflicts of interest